Are you sure you'd like to remove this alert? You will no longer receive email updates about this topic.

 Latest From Quality Control

 This is Compliance 360°, an eight-part podcast series from Medtech Insight on US FDA compliance and enforcement issues.
-In this third installment, former FDA investigations branch director Ricki Chase explains how your firm can build trust with agency investigators during a facility inspection.
+In this eighth and final installment, former US FDA investigations branch director Ricki Chase explains how the role of the patient influences FDA's enforcement strategy and discusses the agency's recent industry guidance on benefit-risk factors.

 You must sign in to use this functionality.